Working Toward Retirement Goals With IRAs

 If you, or your spouse, if filing a joint tax return, have earned income, you are eligible to contribute to a Roth IRA as long as your MAGI is at or below the phase-out limits.
 There are no age limits for making a Roth IRA contribution.

-Also, you can convert a Traditional IRA and employer-sponsored retirement plan to a Roth IRA.
-Be aware you will be subject to income tax liability on the taxable portion you convert but no 10% IRS penalty.
+Also, you can convert a Traditional IRA and QRP to a Roth IRA.
+Be aware you will owe ordinary income tax on the taxable portion you convert but no 10% IRS penalty.

 |Features:||Keep in mind:|

 SIMPLE & SEP IRAs - small business owners may use SEP IRAs and SIMPLE IRAs to provide a retirement plan for their employees.
 These plans are intended for small businesses with a few employees.
 A SEP IRA is a Traditional IRA that holds employer contributions under the SEP plan.3